Research Associate, Dhaka University (2017-2023)

 Methods and Evidence Strategy

 I favor pragmatic mixed-methods that balance internal rigor with external validity.
 Typical studies combine instrumented teacher and learner surveys, structured classroom observation protocols, quasi-experimental pre/post designs where randomization is not feasible, and semi-structured interviews for implementation analysis.
 Analytic tools include basic inferential statistics (SPSS) and clear measurement rubrics so that interventions can be repurposed for multi-site comparative work.
-This integrative approach follows the lab-to-practice ethos exemplified by leading education research groups that translate empirical work into professional development and policy resources.

 Publication